Loading Dock Safety Hazards & Safe Work Procedure

 • You might think it’s funny to push someone around, but it’s not.
 It can be dangerous and cause serious injury.
 Even if you don’t mean to hurt anyone, accidents can happen.
 So, please be careful and don’t push people around.

-• When loading or unloading goods from a truck, always use the loading dock.
+• Always use the loading dock when loading or unloading goods from a truck.
 Do not jump on or off the dock, as this can lead to serious injury.
-Use caution when around the loading dock area, and be aware of your surroundings at all times.
+Use caution when around the loading dock area and be aware of your surroundings at all times.

 • Wear sturdy shoes with nonskid soles that support both the foot and ankle.

 • It’s important to watch where you’re going when you’re loading or unloading a dock.
-There are a lot of potential hazards, and it’s easy to get injured if you’re not careful.
+There are many potential hazards, and it’s easy to get injured if you’re not careful.

 5. Work Safely with Trucks and Trailers.